hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 - the correct URL for the environment and API version number
 - the correct header contents and payload information

 For details, see the [NOP Waiver Checker API v1.0 Reference Guide](/api-documentation/docs/api/service/uknw-auth-checker-api/1.0).

+**Note:** The NOP Waiver API is restricted to CSPs and the above link will not be accessible to other users.

 The base URLs of the sandbox and production environments are as follows: